sirflyingv/MaptyMy/README.md

  My version of Jonas Schmedtmann's JS course project Mapty

 Additions:
+- "View all" button for fitting all workouts in viewport
 - workout form hides when you click on sidebar
-- workout objects are rebuilding from local storage as instances of right class
+- workout objects are rebuilding from local storage as instances of right class, not just objects
 - delete workout
 - edit workout data and position
 - delete all workouts